LangeJustin/Vorto-Website/content/documentation/function_block_dsl.md

       configuration{
         mandatory blinking as boolean "if the lamp is currently blinking or not"
         mandatory on as boolean "if the lamp is currently switched on"
+      }
+      status {
         mandatory powerConsumption as int
-          "the amount of power the lamp is consuming"
+          "the amount of power the lamp is consuming" }
-      }
       fault{
       	mandatory bulbDefect as boolean
         	"true if the light bulb of the lamp is defect"
       }
       operations{
         blink(blinkType as int <MIN 0, MAX 5> "The type of blink") "sets the blinking type for the lamp"